microsoft/botbuilder-python/samples/python_flask/101.corebot-bert-bidaf/README.md

 This section builds on the previous section of [In-process](#in-process).

+#### Stop any running bot/model runtime processes
+Ensure there are no running bot or model runtimes executing.
+Hit ^C on any Anaconda shells running flask/bot or the model service runtime (`python main.py`).

 #### Modify bot configuration for localhost
 To call the out-of-process REST API, the bot configuration is modified.
 Edit the following file:
 `101.corebot-bert-bidaf/bot/config.py`